 Now, open AdGuard Home’s web interface (

 Settings > Encryption settings.
-Follow the page’s instructions and set Server name to your desired domain name and configure a port number for HTTPS port.
-Please leave the default port number
+Follow the page’s instructions and set the Server name to your desired domain name and configure a port number for HTTPS port (yes, you can use ports other than

-In the Certificates section, you can now set the file path refer to the
+In the Certificates section, set the file path refer to the

 - Set a certificates file path: